vltansky/vltansky-a11y/slides.md

 - WAI - Web Accessibility Initiative (1997) <br />
   by W3C & The White House
 - WCAG - Web Content Accessibility Guidelines (December 2008)
+- SR - Screen reader
+- AT - Assistive technology - Any item, piece of equipment, or product system that is used to increase, maintain, or improve functional capabilities of individuals with disabilities

 ---